phrp720/aw-sync-suite/aw-sync-agent/README.md

       - key: <key_name>
         value: <value_to_match>

-    replace:  ## Mapping for Values to be replaced
+    plain_replace:  ## Mapping for Values to be plain replaced
       - key: <key_name>
         value: <new_value>
         .